QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-INGR's ROE of 15.6% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.
+INGR's ROE of 18.6% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.

 SHARES OUTSTANDING: [NEUTRAL]